AugustasV/SuperKTU/README.md

 * Adds the ability to (re)move tiles in KTU AIS (Academic information system)
 * Adds the ability to automatically skip pointless login pages in My KTU system
 * Can automatically highlight marks in KTU AIS depending on how big they are
+* Expand module table in KTU AIS so that you wouldn't have to click on each "view intermediate marks"

 # Supported languages
 Lithuanian and English.